doowb/datasync-reader/README.md

 # destiny-reader [![NPM version](https://badge.fury.io/js/destiny-reader.png)](http://badge.fury.io/js/destiny-reader)

-> Base reader for desinty.
+> Base reader for destiny.

 ## Work In Progress
 This is just a place holder with more to come shortly.